ThatLittleChicken/Nametag/README.md

 - Database/Login - Credentials, names and contact info are securely saved in Database.
 Users must sign up to create a "name tag".
 - WebSockets - As users update their information, the updates are sent to users viewing their "name tag".
 - React - Application will be ported to React framework.
 Dynamically create custom link for all "name tags".

+## HTML Deliverable
+This deliverable is built and structured using HTML.
+- HTML pages - 4 pages for login, tag customization, sharing and viewing.
+- Links - The login page automatically links to the user's tag customization.
+The navbar links to the user's tag sharing page and the QR code will link to the public view of a person's tag.
+- Text - Textual description and context are provided for input and elements.
+- Images - The QR codes are images to share a person's tag (will eventually be generated).
+- DB/Login - The user's tag info are saved to the DB.
+Input box and submit button for login.
+- Websocket - The info on the public view of a person's tag and the link to it is updated realtime.